artursbridaks/Authentication-Page/README.md

 **Project overview**

 * PSD to HTML/CSS:
-    * Only the general idea were taken from the PSD files
+    * Only the general idea was taken from the PSD files
     * Background picture and logos were extracted using GIMP
 * JavaScript:
     * Incorporated to power the dynamic div element movements